cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 ```

-When we create this folder, **cgroup** automatically generate some files inside, those files describe the rules and states of the processes in that group, at the moment now we don't have any process attached.
+When we create this folder, **cgroup** automatically generates some files inside, those files describe the rules and states of the processes in that group, at the moment we don't have any process attached.

 ```sh
 /sys/fs/cgroup/pids/container/$ ls
 cgroup.clone_children  cgroup.procs  notify_on_release  pids.current  pids.events  pids.max  tasks
 ```

-To attach a process here we need to (write)[https://linux.die.net/man/2/write] the process identifier (PID) of our process to the file ```cgroup.procs```.
+To attach a process here we need to [write](https://linux.die.net/man/2/write) the process identifier (PID) of our process to the file ```cgroup.procs```.

 ```c
 #include <string.h>